hugofloresgarcia/miid/weekly_reports/week7/notes.md

 --
 #### PANNs
-Kong et al. introduced PANNs in 2019 (Pretrained Audio Neural Networks).
+Kong et al. introduced PANNs (Pretrained Audio Neural Networks) in a 2019 preprint (published July 2020).
 They use pretrained embeddings trained on Audioset (like VGGish), and then fine tune them for other tasks.
 A link to the paper [here](https://arxiv.org/pdf/1912.10211.pdf)

+- the PANN model uses a Wavegram architecture, which uses a interesting input representation:
+	- input repr 1: log mel spectrogram
+	- input repr 2: raw audio -> learned conv filterbank ("Wavegram")
+		- This is what I had asked you about a couple of weeks ago!
+Having a convnet learn it's own filters to create a domain-specific time-frequency embedding.
+	- these two representations are then concatenated and used as input for the rest of the model, which are just 2D conv layers.
+- achieved state of the art on AudioSet

+- the [PANN embedding](https://github.com/qiuqiangkong/audioset_tagging_cnn) is open source, and might be worth a try!

 Iqbal et al. got second place in task 5 with a mean [ensemble of PANNs](http://dcase.community/documents/challenge2020/technical_reports/DCASE2020_Iqbal_38_t5.pdf)